 We need bikes that you can hop onto at any moment without putting on spandex or special cleats.

-We need bikes with wider, more comfortable seats.
+We need bikes with wider tires and more comfortable saddles.
 (The kind that don't exert pressure where you’re most sensitive, increasing the likelihood of erectile dysfunction among male riders).

 We need bikes that can carry stuff.